 Day - 6

-Location: Siem Reap / Angkor Wat - Temple-hop with your local guide and make the most of your visit to the world-famous Angkor complex.
+Location: Siem Reap / Angkor Wat - A very rewarding morning to get to Angkor Wat in the early hours to watch the sun rising over it as it did in the ancient times (weather permitting).
+Then Temple-hop with your local guide and make the most of your visit to the world-famous Angkor complex.
 The temples, dating back as far as the ninth century, were believed to represent the cosmic world and were set in perfect balance, symmetry and composition.
 The intricately carved bas-reliefs and architectural designs are mind-blowing and there are spectacular photo opportunities at any time of day.
 Watching a sunrise or sunset is a must.
-The ruins are scattered over an area of some 160 square kilometres, but the main cluster of temples is close to Siem Reap, so there will be plenty of time to fully appreciate the great archaeological sites of Angkor Wat, Bayon and the jungle-covered Ta Prohm.
+The ruins are scattered over an area of some 160 square km, but the main cluster of temples is close to Siem Reap, so there will be plenty of time to fully appreciate the great archaeological sites of Angkor Wat, Bayon and the jungle-covered Ta Prohm.

 Day - 7